ArPiRobot/ArPiRobot-CADModels/README.md

 ## Design Software

-Parts in this repo were designed using [FreeCAD]() version `0.19`.
+Parts in this repo were designed using [FreeCAD](https://www.freecadweb.org/) version `0.19`.
 FreeCAD is free and open source software which can be downloaded for Windows, macOS, and Linux.
 Download and install FreeCAD to open the parts.
 Once opened, the parts can be exported to `stl` files (or many other formats) for use printing by using the `File > Export` option.

+Additionally, some more complex designs include assemblies.
+FreeCAD has no builtin assembly support, so a third party workbench [Assembly3]() is used.
+This workbench will need to be installed to open some designs.
+This can be installed using the Addon Manager in FreeCAD (`Tools > Addon Manager`).

-## Parts
+## Designs

+TODO: Update this after file organization structure changes (if it changes)

 #### Quadrature Encoder